QUICK COURSE: "WHAT'S BUGGING YOU?"

 - Inspect exterior and interior for points of entry and recommend repairs including materials best suited for long-term results.

-- Identify conditions friendly to breeding and interior movements (limiting interior movement forces rodents to spend more time defending territory instead of breeding), recommend repairs.
+- Identify conditions friendly to breeding and interior movements (limiting interior movement forces rodents to spend more time defending territory instead of breeding), basic pest-proofing is included with the service.
+This speeds up results as well as prevent long term problems continuing.

-- Encourage communication with neighbors that may be contributing to source of re-infestation.
+- Encourage communication with neighbors that may be contributing to the source of re-infestation.

 WHAT WE DO ONCE THEY GET IN

-- Estimate population size and likelihood of pest proofing success.
+- Estimate population size and the likelihood of pest proofing success.

 - Recommend control measures that may involve a combination of trapping, as a last resort, bait stations (we only use heavy-duty locking stations) and pest proofing.